Frank William Day

 UK & Other Memorials

-Hitchin War Memorial, St Mary's Church Roll of Honour, Hitchin
+Hitchin Town Memorial, St Mary's Church Roll of Honour, Hitchin

 Pre War

-Son of Frank E. and Flora Day, of East Terrace, Drury Lane, Melbourn, Royston, Herts (Melbourn is actually in Cambridgeshire).
-He was born and his home was in Melbourn, but he had lived in Hitchin for four years with his aunt at 49, Lancaster Road, Hitchin and was resident there when he enlisted in June 1916.
+Son of Frank Edward and Flora Day, of East Terrace, Drury Lane, Melbourn, Royston, Herts (Melbourn is actually in Cambridgeshire).
+His was born in 1897and his home was in Melbourn, but he had lived in Hitchin for four years with his aunt at 49, Lancaster Road, Hitchin and was resident there when he enlisted in June 1916.
+Before being called up he was employed by the Home and Colonial Stores in Hitchin.

 Wartime Service

-He was posted to the 2nd Battalion and was allocated the Regimental Number 41050.
+He was posted to the 2nd Battalion Essex Regiment and was allocated the Regimental Number 41050.
 He went to France in October 1916 and was killed in action in France by a sniper's bullet He had previously served as No. 29947 with the Bedfordshire Regiment

 The 2nd Battalion was part of the 12th Brigade of the 4th Division in the 3rd Army.
 On the day of Frank's death, the Battalion was in an afternoon advance of about three and a half miles from the area of St. Laurent Blagny to the northern outskirts of Athies and on to the area between Hyderabad Redoubt and Fampoux.
 A day of violent attacks and severe casualties on the wire from shells and machine-guns.